benhamilton/benhamilton.github.io/now.md

 Working at [Evolution Marketing Services](http://evolutionmarketing.com.au/) since 2008, and fully remote since 2018.
 Current role is as a [Senior Solution Architect](https://www.linkedin.com/in/benhamilton/).

 I help our clients understand and solve their problems using CRM and Marketing Automation using Agile methods, see [about](https://ben.hamilton.id.au/about) and [tools](http://ben.hamilton.id.au/tools) for more info.
+My primary interests are family, health, travel, productivity (making effective first, efficent second), Personal Knowledge Management, archery, and of course, motorcycling.

 Current Projects: